drupalprojects/signup/contrib/signup_ecommerce/README.txt

 NOTE: this module requires both the ecommerce and signup modules to be installed and properly configured.

+NOTE: This code is currently only ported to the 4.7.x core API.

 signup_ecommerce provides basic integration between the ecommerce module and the signup module, specifically allowing automatic user signup upon purchase of an enabled product type.